JSebek-DEV/Moomit-s-DOTFILES/README.md

 to make it work launch terminal and write nano ~/.bashrc then paste the bashrc text file text inside. it will do this:
-1.Display you like so:  moomit ~:
-show where you are for example if you type cd yay it will show you:  moomit ~/yay: wich i think is very cool
+1.Display you like so: [ARCHLINUX ICON] moomit ~: show where you are for example if you type cd yay it will show you: [ARCHLINUX ICON] moomit ~/yay: wich i think is very cool
 2. When you type unknown command it will write Command not found in red color for better clarity